EconometricInstitute/feb22012-programming-website/data/week4/3-finding-and-comparing-objects.md

 Most classes that you are familiar with, such as `String` and `Integer`, do so.

 ## Overriding the equals() and hashCode() methods
-As we have seen last week, the cosmic superclass `Object` has several general method, of which we have already seen the `toString()` method.
+As we have seen last week, the cosmic superclass `Object` has several general methods, of which we have already seen the `toString()` method.
 Now, we will see the other two methods that we promised to cover.

 ### equals()
 When overriding the `boolean equals()` methods, there is a number of rules you need to take into account if you want to let other classes use your objects.